International Teaching Assistant Program (ITAP): Purpose

 The following scores meet the ITAP Spoken English Requirement:

 a) iBT (internet-based TOEFL) Speaking sub-score of 26 or higher;

 b) IELTS (International English Language Testing System) Speaking band of 7.0 or higher

-Students who have not taken the iBT or the IELTS within the two years before being registered into ITAP, or have not met the ITAP speaking requirement, are given the opportunity to demonstrate their proficiency via the SEE (Spoken English Evaluation), a short, internet-based test, which is given by the ITAP on campus.
+Students who have not taken the iBT or the IELTS within the two years before being registered into ITAP, or whose scores do not meet the ITAP requirement, are given the opportunity to demonstrate their proficiency via the SEE (Spoken English Evaluation), a computer-based test, which is given by the ITAP on campus.
 At the current time, there is no charge to the student or the department for this evaluation, however, if the ITAP agreement is not adhered to, the department may be responsible for reimbursing the ITAP for the costs incurred.

 The ITA Training is designed to increase general understanding of the educational system (and thereby) undergraduates, in the US generally and at the University of Utah specifically.
 It consists of reading & writing assignments, video viewing & reflections, and information sharing with other candidates.
 Details for a particular training is sent to participants upon registration by their home department.

 - The student’s home department or program submits a request for students who need clearance.
 Interested students should contact the coordinator in their home department via email.
 If in doubt as to who your department contact is, write an email to the ITAP Manager.